buserror/mii_emu/libmui/README.md

 ## Control Manager
 Buttons, checkboxes, radio buttons, scrollbars (vertical), wrapping textboxes, all that stuff.
-   - It's missing bits like Edit Field (TODO), and a Slider.
+   - It's missing bits like Edit Field (Work in Progress), and a Slider.
    - There IS a prototype version of a text edit control, but it's not quite right yet -- works fine for a one liner etc, but not for a multi line text box.
 Not far off tho.
 ## List Manager
 More or less hard coded to display filenames so far, but plain lists are actually easier than this so.
 Handle arrow keys/page up/down, scroll wheel, etc.